jenkins-x/jenkins-x-crds/README.md

 # jenkins-x-crds chart

-Custom Resource Definitions for Jenkins X
+Custom Resource Definitions for Jenkins X so we can install CRDs via a chart